MrChillStorm/ResponseRank/README.md

   * **C-weighting** (for loud/high-level listening)
   * **Flat** (no weighting)

-* **Consistent top headphones**: With `--all-weightings`, the script identifies headphones that consistently appear in the top ranks across **Flat, A, B, and C weightings**.
-Only the consistent top list is plotted to reduce clutter.
+* **Tonally balanced top headphones**: With `--all-weightings`, the script identifies headphones that consistently appear in the top ranks across **Flat, A, B, and C weightings**.
+Only the tonally balanced top list is plotted to reduce clutter.

 * Interactive Plotly plots: